Matched (book)

 Matched, by Ally Condie, is the first novel in the Matched trilogy.
 The novel is a dystopian young adult novel about a tightly controlled society in which young people are "matched" with their life partners at the age of 17.
 The main character is 18-year-old Cassia Reyes, who is Matched with her best friend, Xander Carrow.
 However, when viewing the information for her Match, the picture of another young man Ky Markham, an acquaintance outcast at her school, is flashed across the screen.
 As Cassia attempts to figure out the source of the mishap, she finds herself conflicted about whether her Match is appropriate for her-and whether the Society is all that it seems to be.
 This book is followed by Crossed and Reached.

 Condie was inspired to write the novel after chaperoning a high school dance and considering what would happen if the government devised a perfect algorithm for matching people into romantic pairs.
 After its release, the book received largely positive reviews and reached The New York Times bestseller list in 2010.
 The novel explores young adult themes such as control, courtship, rebellion, and agency, which are strengthened by her poetic writing style and frequent references to poems.
 Disney optioned and began early production of the Matched trilogy films in 2010, but no further development has been reported.

 Background

 The idea for Matched was presented in 2008 when Condie's husband, an economist, asked her, "What if someone wrote the perfect algorithm for lining people up, and the government used it to decide who you married, when you married, etc.?"
 Condie was also inspired by a time when she chaperoned a high school prom as well as other experiences, such as falling in love and becoming a parent.
-Although her novel has been often compared to The Hunger Games, Condie admitted she cannot write action-like Suzanne Collins.
-According to Condie, she was more influenced by older dystopian fiction such as 1984 by George Orwell and Ray Bradbury's short story "There Will Come Soft Rains".
+Although her novel has been often compared to The Hunger Games, Condie states that she was more influenced by older dystopian fiction such as 1984 by George Orwell and Ray Bradbury's short story "There Will Come Soft Rains".
 It took her about nine and a half months to write the book.

 Condie had not yet written novels for a mainstream audience and sought out agent Jodie Reamer.
 Penguin won the bid against six other publishers for a trilogy.